zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### Eureka discovery service

-Add Eureka discovery parameters to your service.
+Eureka discovery service parameters group contains a single parameter used to address Eureka discovery service location.

-Eureka discovery service parameters are presented in the following snippet:
+An example is presented in the following snippet:

 ```
 discoveryServiceUrls: